 How to become a practice nurse

-You must be a qualified and registered adult, child, mental health or learning disability nurse to work in general practice.
+You need to be a qualified and registered adult, child, mental health or learning disability nurse to work in general practice.

 - chronic disease management, like diabetes or asthma

-Some employers may also ask that you've completed a Specialist Practitioner - General Practice Nursing course, approved by the Nursing and Midwifery Council.
+You might need to do the Specialist Practitioner - General Practice Nursing course.
+This is an approved programme by the Nursing and Midwifery Council.

-If you've been out of nursing for a while you could do a Return to general practice nursing course.
-You don't need previous general practice experience, as you can do placements in the community to help you move into general practice roles.
+If you've been out of nursing for a while, you could do a return to general practice nursing course.